mouloud240/nestJs-starter/README.md

 ## Status

-This project is currently in active development.
-Most features should be done in a day or two.
+This project is currently in active development , but it can be used for projects just fine.
 Contributions are welcome!

 ## 📖 Table of Contents